ShivaKrishnaReddyBurra/System-assistant/readme.md

 # System Assistant

 This project is a voice-activated system assistant that can perform various tasks such as opening websites, playing music, fetching news, and more.
 The assistant uses speech recognition to understand user commands and responds accordingly.
+Additionally, Electron.js is used to create a desktop application for the assistant.

 ## Features